alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 If you send subscription emails you must let recipients opt out of receiving them.
 Read our Using Notify page for more information about [unsubscribe links](https://www.notifications.service.gov.uk/using-notify/unsubscribe-links).

 The one-click unsubscribe URL will be added to the headers of your email.
-Email clients will use it to add an unsubscribe button.
+Email s will use it to add an unsubscribe button.

 ```javascript
 "one_click_unsubscribe_url": "https://example.com/unsubscribe.html?opaque=123456789" // optional string, a URL